Severance Agreement

 Common Severance Agreement Mistakes to Avoid

 Signing a severance agreement immediately without using the full consideration period to review the terms, consult an attorney, and assess whether the offer adequately compensates for waived legal claims.
+If you believe the terms are unfair, a cease and desist letter generator may be warranted before escalating.

 Failing to negotiate the severance package when the employer often has room to increase the payment, extend benefits, modify restrictive covenants, or add favorable terms like a neutral reference provision.